 Landlords in certain rental situations don’t have to accommodate tenant animals under the Fair Housing Act.
 These are the exempt situations:

-- Buildings with 4 or fewer units where the landlord occupies one of the units
+- Buildings with 4 or fewer units, if the landlord occupies one of the units (Mrs. Murphy Exemption)

 - Single-family housing sold or rented without a real estate broker

-- Hotels and motels are not considered dwellings under the Fair Housing Act but are considered places of public accommodation under the Americans with Disabilities Act (ADA)
+- Hotels and motels (not considered dwellings under the Fair Housing Act, but are places of public accommodation under the Americans with Disabilities Act).

 - Private clubs